15 min read

 The data arrived.

 Objects materialized in midair around him, suspended for a fraction of a second before dropping: a chair, a cup, a set of keys, a handled tool.
 Most fell cleanly.
-But a few trembled at their moment of release, a fractional hesitation, so small it existed beneath the threshold of ordinary attention.
+But a few trembled at their moment of release, a fractional hesitation so small it existed beneath the threshold of ordinary attention.
 Julian's arm moved before his mind had issued the instruction.
-Twice, then five rapid corrections in sequence, his fingers finding each object's arc as though the trajectory had been drawn in the air ahead of time and he was simply following the line.
+Twice, then five rapid corrections in sequence, his fingers finding each object's arc as though the trajectory had been drawn in the air ahead of time and he was following the line.

 REACTION TIME: 19% FASTER THAN COHORT MEAN